codingbandit/IaCDemo/README.md

-# Welcome to Live360! :D
+# Welcome to Live360!
+Have a great day!